Growth Hackers’ Secret Weapon: Mastering Prompt Engineering

 It is already being used; below are some of the real-world scenarios (PromptLayer, 2025).

-- Viral Content Prompts: Ask the AI to generate interesting memes, social captions, or headlines to share that are aligned to real-time trending conversations.
+• Viral Content Prompts: Ask AI to create memes, social posts, or headlines that match trending topics.

 A Framework that Works: Idea → Prompt → Test → Refine